GramBase Logo

 But in 2026, the inbox is dead.
 It is a battlefield of spam, unpaid invoices, and corporate stress.

-We are witnessing the shift from Creator Economy 2.0 (Broadcast) to Creator Economy 3.0 (Community).
+The industry is witnessing the shift from Creator Economy 2.0 (Broadcast) to Creator Economy 3.0 (Community).

 Here is why the Newsletter is dying, and why the Chat is the new king.